 A bustling street in Camden is hardly the place you’d expect time to rewind itself to the 1840’s.
 From the outside, the brutalist Christopher Ingold Building in Gordon Street would seem to embody everything from the 1950’s onward.
 And it does.
-But last night, a lady in a bustling Victorian costume ushered us to the auditorium, where one of the greatest men of Science, for 40 minutes only, was to return from the other side and show the likes of Brian Cox a thing or too about making science understandable to the masses.
+At an event at UCL, a lady in a bustling Victorian costume ushered us to the auditorium, where one of the greatest men of Science, for 40 minutes only, was to return from the other side and show the likes of Brian Cox a thing or too about making science understandable to the masses.

 Our MC and intermediary for the proceedings was Professor Steven Miller, from UCL’s Chemistry department.
 “Be prepared as he will take you into the realms of the less familiar” he bellowed.
 Dry ice came from the door to the right of the demonstration table and after introductions to his assistants, Professor Miller welcomed Michael Faraday to the floor.